 Why do people do what they do?
 What drives them?
-If we can answer these questions we may have a key to motivating people, to providing them with more job satisfaction, to improve their working environment and to increase the significance of their role in an organization.
+If we can answer these questions we may have a key to motivating people, to providing them with more job satisfaction, to improve their working environment and to increase the significance of their role in an organisation.

 McClelland’s iceberg model shows how invisible driving factors make up our norms and values and how they are expressed visibly in our behavior.
 Analyzing these driving factors provides a chance to tailor the way we motivate people and to improve their dedication and performance.